OFFLINE-GmbH/oc-responsive-images-plugin/README.md

 ## Focuspoint

-This feature has two components to it:
+This feature has two components to handle:

 #### Backend

 In the backend, the file upload widget is extended with a simple focus point selector.

 To enable this extension simply set `focuspoint: true` to any fileupload widget in your plugin's `fields.yaml`.
 This feature is off by default.

-Once it is enabled you can click on an uploaded image to select the focus point.

 ```yaml
 fields: